Final EEO-1 filing deadline now October 25

 On April 26, 2021, the Equal Employment Opportunity Commission (EEOC) officially opened employment data collection (EEO-1 Component 1) for years 2019 and 2020.
 This Report captures certain demographic data of eligible employers and their workforces including sex, race/ethnicity, and job category.
 Employers will recall that the EEOC also collected pay and hours data (Component 2) for years 2017 and 2018 in the past.
 However, there is no Component 2 collection or filing requirement for 2019 and 2020, which reduces the employer burden from the two previous filing years.
 The EEOC has stated that it may revisit a less burdensome pay reporting requirement in the future, but there is nothing definite at this time.

-After COVID-19 related delays, both Reports now have a submission deadline of Monday, July 19, 2021.
+After repeated COVID-19 related delays, both Reports now have a FINAL submission deadline of October 25, 2021 (extended from the previous deadlines of August 23 and July 19).

 Who needs to file?